-All students in the major who meet these minimum requirements will receive an invitation to apply to the program early in the spring quarter.
-For more information about the department's honors program, please contact either Professor Heather Stoll (Director of the Honors Program) or Dr. Alison Keleher (Undergraduate Program Coordinator).
+If you think you should have received an invitation to the program but did not, or have other questions about the department's honors program, please contact either Professor Kathleen Bruhn (Director of the Honors Program) or Dr. Alison Keleher (Undergraduate Program Coordinator).